 Measurement sites were selected to represent some of the spatial variability around Lake Rotoehu, both in close proximity to, and at distance from the two mixing devices.
 Figure 2 shows the locations of the water sampling sites and Bio-Fish transect path.
 Mixing devices were installed centrally in the lake.
 The water column profiling monitoring buoy was installed approximately 100 m from the southern mixing device.
-The Site 1 monitoring site was located approximate 30 m from the southern mixing device while Site 2 was selected to be as far from the mixing devices but still in the same depth of water (9-10 m, depending on lake water level).
+The mixing site (Site 1) was located approximate 30 m from the southern mixing device while the control site (Site 2) was selected to be as far from the mixing devices but still in the same depth of water (9-10 m, depending on lake water level).